 6 Marketing Automations to Put in Place Before the Holidays

-There’s so much potential revenue your brand can capture at this time of year.
-But you also have an enormous amount of work to do to make sure your holiday marketing strategy goes off without a hitch.
+Yes, there’s a lot of revenue out there to capture.
+But there’s also a lot of work to do to make sure your holiday marketing strategy goes off without a hitch.
 That’s where marketing automation can help.

 Here’s a look at six specific marketing automations you can put in place now, if you haven’t done so already, to help you effortlessly nurture customers as they’re shopping and ensure your brand gets a share of their wallet this year.

-1 | Welcome Series
+1 | Welcome series